Jaykul/GitOps-Principles/slides.md

 ### Maximize robustness with fast startup and graceful shutdown

-The twelve-factor app’s [processes](/processes) are disposable, meaning they can be started or stopped at a moment’s notice.
+The twelve-factor app's [processes](/processes) are disposable, meaning they can be started or stopped at a moment's notice.
 This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.

 Processes should strive to **minimize startup time.**